JetBrains/teamcity-documentation/topics/team-foundation-work-items.md

 [//]: # (title: Team Foundation Work Items)
-[//]: # (auxiliary-id: Team Foundation Work Items) __Since TeamCity 10.0__, Team Foundation Work Items tracking is integrated with TeamCity.
-Supported versions are Microsoft Visual Studio Team Foundation Server 2010\-2017, and Visual Studio Team Services.
+[//]: # (auxiliary-id: Team Foundation Work Items) Team Foundation Work Items tracking is integrated with TeamCity.
+Supported versions are Microsoft Visual Studio Team Foundation Server 2012 or later, and Azure DevOps Services.

 TFS work items support can be configured on the [Issue trackers](integrating-teamcity-with-issue-tracker.md) page for a project.
 If a project has a [TFVC](team-foundation-server.md) root configured, TeamCity will suggest configuring the issue tracker as well.